17 Best Restaurants in Niagara on the Lake

 Google rating: ⭐⭐⭐⭐ (4.4)

+The restaurant in Trius Winery is a MICHELIN-star restaurant; it’s the only Michelin star restaurant in Niagara on the Lake!
 The menu is prix fixe’ you pay $80 for 2 courses, or $95 for 3 courses.
 It’s very fine, upper-scale cuisine.
-Definitely some interesting and creative options on there.
-Check out the menu here.
+They have a very interesting veggie option (an eggplant schnitzel) which I’m going to have to make a point to check out.
+There are definitely some interesting and creative options on their menu – check it out here.

 9. Avo & Co